tanepiper/npm-lint/Readme.md

 `npm i -g npm-lint`

-This is an early concept for a tool that reads a `.npmlint.json` file in a directory and from this can parse a `package.json` file and enforce these rules.
+`npm-lint` is build using Node 8 as it uses `async/await` - however the distribution works with Node 6 and it's compiled for distribution.

 > **Please note the APIs and commands are likely to change quite a bit**

 ## Concept

+This is an early concept for a tool that reads a `.npmlint.json` file in a directory and from this can parse a `package.json` file and enforce these rules.

 The concept on this tool is to enforce rules across many repositories within your organisation.
 By putting a `.npmlint.json` file in your root directory and running `npm-lint` the tool will check the file to ensure it meets your configuration.